 Inside this article

-Cross-selling is one of the most effective sales strategies when it comes to maximizing the conversion rate of an eCommerce business.
+Cross-selling and upselling are two of the most effective selling strategies when it comes to maximizing the conversion rate of an eCommerce business.

-If you’re in charge of sales, you probably spend a good deal of your time thinking about ways to increase your income.
-Cross-selling is undoubtedly a great ally in this regard, as it takes advantage of a customer’s purchase intention to achieve more sales.
+If you’re in charge of sales, you probably spend a good deal of your time thinking about ways to increase your revenue.
+Cross-selling and upselling can be great allies in the war of eCommerce since they use customers’ information and purchase intentions to boost sales.

 What is cross-selling?

-Cross-selling includes all of the techniques that seek to promote complementary items to a product that has already been purchased or will be purchased.
-The goal behind this is to promote more sales in a single order, increasing the average value of each basket.
+Cross-selling is a selling technique that seeks to promote items that complement a product that has already been purchased or will be purchased.
+The goal behind it is simple: to increase the average order value and boost the number of items a business sells.

-The psychology behind is quite simple: Present complementary products together to boost sales.
+The psychology behind cross-selling is quite simple: Present complementary products together to boost sales.

-Cross-selling can also be used post-sales.
-For example, you can include banners in the emails sent to inform customers about the status and location of their orders.
-This practice is widely used by large eCommerce businesses.
+For example, you can include banners in the emails sent to inform customers about the status and location of the orders.

 In the eCommerce industry, there are also many examples where cross-selling can be used.